David-Smile/dynamic-to-do-list-js/README.md

 # Dynamic To-Do List Application

 A simple yet powerful To-Do List application built with HTML, CSS, and JavaScript.
 This application allows users to manage their tasks efficiently with a clean and intuitive user interface.
+Tasks are automatically saved to the browser's local storage, ensuring they persist across browser sessions.

 ## Features